WolffRuoff/LEGO-5-Star-Predictor/README.md

 ![Machine Learning Results](./Images/MLResults.png)

 As you can see in the graph above, our training accuracy was only about 14%.
 At first, we thought we must have coded our model wrong, but after triple checking our code we were certain it was correct.
-We then tried testing on many of the different features we had, removing and replacing the initial four listed above, but nothing helped.
-Upon further inspection, we realized that trying to predict exactly a 4.3 or a 2.7 rating was extremely difficult.
-The data had a baseline accuracy of only 14.12%!
+We then tried training our model on many of the different features we had, removing and replacing the initial four listed above, but nothing helped.
+Upon further inspection, we realized that trying to predict an exact rating was extremely difficult, to the point the baseline accuracy was only 14.12%!

 ## Conclusion